 Confirm your outside A/C equipment is installed on a concrete pad and safely secured to avoid the equipment from being launched in the air or washing away throughout the course of a storm.
 If your area is prone to hurricanes, use hurricane straps to project your equipment from high winds.

 - Cover Your Equipment (If Possible)

-The welfare of you and your family should come first, but if time permits, shut off your HVAC system and cover the outdoor unit with a tarp.
-You must remove the tarp and any debris before you turn your system back on following a storm.
+The welfare of you and your family is priority, but if time allows, shut off your heating and cooling system and cover the outdoor unit with a tarp.
+Make sure you remove the tarp and any debris before you turn your equipment back on after a storm.

-If your air conditioner has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Teays Valley Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your HVAC equipment in working order all year long.
+If your air conditioner has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Teays Valley and learn about our membership plans to help keep your HVAC equipment in working order all year long.